 Least Restrictive Services: DDSN persists in making every effort to shift available resources to prevention and family support services and to avoid expensive out-of-home placements.
 The agency continues to focus on supporting families, not supplanting families.
-This approach is often referred to as providing services in the "least restrictive" setting.
-It is considered a best practice in the field and additionally saves the state a significant amount of money.
-(See Figure 7.1-1 and 7.1-11-1) Even for the most restrictive and most expensive services (residential), there is a hierarchy of restrictiveness.
-This range extends from minimal supports provided in the Supervised Living Program to intensive medical, educational, recreational, and personal care services provided in our regional centers.
-In recognition of this philosophy of providing services in the least restrictive setting, DDSN management staff review and approve the movement of all individuals going to more restrictive and expensive residential service settings.
-Review of those individuals moving into regional centers -- the most restrictive and expensive residential service -- is scrutinized with the greatest vigilance.
-This thorough review process has resulted in the regional centers serving individuals with a higher level of needs than those served in public institutions in other states.
+This approach is referred to as providing services in the "least restrictive" setting.
+It is a best practice in the field, is preferred by families and saves the taxpayers a significant amount of money.
+(See Figure 7.1-1 and Figure 7.1-11) Even for the most restrictive and most expensive services (residential), there is a hierarchy of restrictiveness.
+This range extends from minimal supports provided in the Supervised Living Program to intensive medical, educational, recreational, and personal care services provided in the regional centers.
+DDSN management staff review and approve the placement of all individuals moving to more restrictive and expensive residential service settings.
+Review of those individuals moving into regional centers, the most restrictive and expensive residential service, are carefully scrutinized.
+The result is the regional centers serve individuals with a higher level of needs than those served in public institutions in other states.
 (See Figure 7.1-5)

 Vacancy Tracking: Residential service vacancies are monitored and tracked on a regular basis.
-DDSN management staff conduct regular follow up with the residential service providers (including the directly operated regional centers) to assure that residential vacancies are filled with individuals in need in a timely manner.
+DDSN management staff conduct regular follow up with the residential service providers to assure that residential vacancies are filled in a timely manner with individuals in need.
 If providers fail to fill these vacancies in a timely manner, a financial sanction is imposed.
-This assures that the most expensive service options are being utilized to the fullest extent possible.
-This monitoring has resulted in an 80 percent reduction in residential service vacancies in the last several years.
+This monitoring ensures that the most expensive service options are utilized to the fullest extent possible and resulted in an 80 percent reduction in residential service vacancies in the last several years.

 Freedom from Abuse, Neglect, and Exploitation: DDSN manages a systematic response to allegations of abuse, neglect, and exploitation.
 DDSN enforces a 24-hour reporting rule as required by law.
 State or local law enforcement agencies conduct abuse investigations as mandated by law.
 Data reported from providers about abuse, neglect, and critical incidents are collected by DDSN to allow an evaluation of the effectiveness of given service providers in preventing and responding to these adverse incidents.
-DDSN staff complete an analysis of the data for trends and patterns.
+DSDN staff complete an analysis of the data for trends and patterns.
 The results of investigations are reviewed and analyzed by DDSN management and trends are shared with providers.
 DDSN senior managers meet with providers that are experiencing deviations from the average rate of reporting abuse, neglect, or exploitation to assist them in developing remedial actions.
-DDSN recently launched a web-based abuse, neglect and exploitation reporting system which enhanced reporting timeliness and efficiency and thoroughness of DDSN analysis.
+DDSN has enhanced its web-based abuse, neglect and exploitation reporting system which provides instant access of specific data, improved reporting timeliness and efficiency and increased reliability of data collection and analysis.

 Complaint/Appeal Resolution: DDSN is committed to timely and effective resolution of complaints and appeal of adverse actions.
 A centralized system for receiving complaints and appeals is maintained so each complaint/appeal receives timely attention.
-Staff time is allocated to receive reports, gather information, interview consumers, their families, and providers to assure each complaint/appeal is addressed in an equitable manner in accordance with state and federal regulations.
+Staff time is allocated to receive reports, gather information and interview consumers, their families, and providers to assure each complaint/appeal is addressed in an equitable manner in accordance with state and federal regulations.
 A computer record of all complaints is maintained which permits analysis and follow-up with providers experiencing higher rates of complaints.